yougov/mongo-connector/README.md

 	python mongo_connector.py -m localhost:27217 -b http://localhost:8080/solr -o oplog_progress.txt -n alpha.foo,test.test -u _id -a auth.txt

-doc_manager:
+## Doc Manager:

 This is the only file that is engine specific.
 In the current version, we have provided sample documents for ElasticSearch and Solr.
-If you would like to integrate MongoDB with some other engine, then you need to write a doc_manager.py file.
+If you would like to integrate MongoDB with some other engine, then you need to write a doc_manager.py file for that backend.
 The following functions must be implemented:

 1) __init__ (self, url)

     This method may vary from implementation to implementation, but it must verify the url to the backend and return None if that fails.
 It must also create the connection to the backend, and start a periodic committer if necessary.
 It can take extra optional parameters for internal use, like auto_commit.

 2)upsert(self, doc)

     Update or insert a document into your engine.
     This method should call whatever add/insert/update method exists for the backend engine and add the document in there.
 The input will always be one mongo document, represented as a Python dictionary.

 3)remove(self, doc)

     Removes documents from engine
     The input is a python dictionary that represents a mongo document.

 4) search(self, start_ts, end_ts)

-        Called to query engine for documents in a time range, including start_ts and end_ts

-        This method is only used by rollbacks to query all the documents in Solr within a certain timestamp window.
+    Called to query engine for documents in a time range, including start_ts and end_ts This method is only used by rollbacks to query all the documents in Solr within a certain timestamp window.
 The input will be two longs (converted from Bson timestamp) which specify the time range.
 The return value should be an iterable set of documents.

 5)commit(self)

     This function is used to force a refresh/commit.
     It is used only in the beginning of rollbacks and in test cases, and is not meant to be called in other circumstances.
 The body should commit all documents to the backend engine (like auto_commit), but not have any timers or run itself again (unlike auto_commit).

 6)get_last_doc(self)

     Returns the last document stored in the Elastic engine.
     This method is used for rollbacks to establish the rollback window, which is the gap between the last document on a mongo shard and the last document in Solr.
 If there are no documents, this functions returns None.
 Otherwise, it returns the first document.

-System Internals:
+## System Internals:

 The main Connector thread connects to either a mongod or a mongos, depending on cluster setup, and spawns an OplogThread for every primary node in the cluster.
 These OplogThreads continuously poll